 Standard vs. Strict mode.
 The granting of access under this exception (that is, an allowed location detected between Microsoft Entra ID with a disallowed location detected by the resource provider) protects user productivity by maintaining access to critical resources.
 This is standard location enforcement.
 On the other hand, Administrators who operate under stable network topologies and wish remove this exception can use Strict Location Enforcement (Public Preview).

 The CAE setting has been moved to under the Conditional Access blade.
 New CAE customers can access and toggle CAE directly when creating Conditional Access policies.
 However, some existing customers must go through migration before they can access CAE through Conditional Access.

 Customers who have configured CAE settings under Security before have to migrate settings to a new Conditional Access policy.
-Use the steps that follow to migrate your CAE settings to a Conditional Access policy.

 The following table describes the migration experience of each customer group based on previously configured CAE settings.

 |Existing CAE Setting||Is Migration Needed||Auto Enabled for CAE||Expected Migration Experience|

 |New tenants that didn't configure anything in the old experience.||No||Yes||Old CAE setting is hidden given these customers likely didn't see the experience before general availability.|